rebelsky/csc207b/_labs/graph-traversal.md

 You can use depth-first search or breadth-first search.

-*Note*: You will likely need to find a way to mark nodes.
+*Note*: You will likely need to find a way to mark vertices to indicate that you've printed them out (or otherwise processed them) so that you don't process them a second time.

-### Exercise 3: What can I reach? revisited
+### Exercise 5: What can I reach? revisited

 Write a procedure, `pathsFrom(PrintWriter pen, int vertex)`, that prints out all the vertices reachable from a vertex *and* a path to each vertex.
 (There may be multiple paths to each vertex; you should only print out one.)

-### Exercise 4: What can I reach? re-revisited
+### Exercise 6: What can I reach? re-revisited

 Write a procedure, `Iterator<Integer> reachable(int vertex)`,
 that returns an iterator of all the vertices reachable from a vertex.

-### Exercise 5: What can I reach? re-re-revisited
+### Exercise 7: What can I reach? re-re-revisited

 Write a variant of `reachableFrom` that uses whichever searching strategy you did not use in the original version.
 (If you used breadth-first search, implement depth-first search.
 If you used depth-first search, implement breadth-first search.)

-### Exercise 6: Improved dumping

-You will note that there is a `dump` procedure in the `Graph` class.
-That procedure prints out vertices and edges using vertex numbers.
-Write a new version of `dump` that prints out vertices and edges using vertex names.

-### Exercise 7: Reading graphs

-Write a procedure, `readGraph(String fName)`, that reads in a graph from a file.
-You can assume that the each row of the file is a pair of vertex names that represent an edge from the first to the second.

 For those with extra time
 -------------------------